rogeredthat/gokulkrishh.github.io/_posts/2014-10-27-Task-Automation-using-grunt-and-gulp.md

 ####Full gulp task runner from my git repo

-<a href="https://github.com/gokulkrishh/task-runner" target="_blank"><paper-button raised="" class="non-colored" role="button" tabindex="0" style="overflow: visible;">Download</paper-button></a>
+<a href="https://github.com/gokulkrishh/task-runner" target="_blank"><paper-button raised="" class="colored-yellow" role="button" tabindex="0" style="overflow: visible;">Download</paper-button></a>

 <br>
 The `pipe()` in gulp reads from a readable stream and writes to a writeable stream and more explanation about pipe can be found <a href="http://nodejs.org/api/stream.html#stream_readable_pipe_destination_options" class="link" target="_blank">here</a>.
 Writing a task in gulp is much simper than grunt.
-Each has their own advantages.
+Each of them have their own advantages.
 But we are not going into war of which is better.
-Use which ever you feel right for you.
+Use grunt or gulp what ever you feel right for you.

 If you like this post tweet and share it and for any doubt comment below.
 Thanks.